Quick Overview

 Looking Ahead

-The research on social media and mental health is evolving rapidly, and the coming years will bring new challenges — from immersive virtual reality environments to AI-driven content personalization to neural interfaces that blur the boundary between online and offline experience.
+The research on social media and mental health is evolving rapidly, and the coming years will bring new challenges.
+From immersive virtual reality environments to AI-driven content personalization to neural interfaces that blur the boundary between online and offline experience.
 What remains constant is the fundamental human need for genuine connection, safety, and dignity in our digital spaces.

-The evidence tells us that social media is neither inherently good nor inherently bad — it is a powerful tool whose effects depend on how it is designed, regulated, and used.
+The evidence tells us that social media is neither inherently good nor inherently bad.
+It is a powerful tool whose effects depend on how it is designed, regulated, and used.
 The responsibility for getting this right belongs to all of us: platforms, policymakers, researchers, and individuals alike.

 If you or someone you know is struggling with the mental health effects of social media or online content exposure, please contact the 988 Suicide and Crisis Lifeline by calling or texting 988.
 You can also text HOME to 741741 to reach the Crisis Text Line.